A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image Classification: Experiment

 \subsection{Computational Time}

-In our experiment, we use a workstation with Intel$^{ \circledR }$ Core$^{TM}$ i7-8700k CPU 3.20 GHz, 32GB RAM and GeForce RTX 2080 8 GB.
-The training time of our model includes two modules, the AM module and IC module, taking about 50 h for training 280 images ($2048 \times 2048$ pixels) and 1431 s for training 140 images ($2048 \times 2048$ pixels), respectively.
+A workstation with Intel$^{ \circledR }$ Core$^{TM}$ i7-8700k CPU 3.20 GHz, 32GB RAM and GeForce RTX 2080 8 GB is used to complete the experiment.
+The acquisition of the final model requires the completion of the training of the two modules, the AM module and IC module, taking about 50 h for training 280 images ($2048 \times 2048$ pixels) and 1431 s for training 140 images ($2048 \times 2048$ pixels), respectively.
 The AM module and IC module take about 50 h and 1431 s for training, respectively.
-The mean testing time for one ($2048 \times 2048$ pixels) image of the proposed HCRF-AM model is 0.5 s.
-It suggests that although our model have high computing complexity during the offline training stage, it is very efficient for online testing and proper for the routine clinical workflow.
+It takes 0.5 seconds on average to classify an image ($2048 \times 2048$ pixels) on the test set through the HCRF-AM model.
+From the data of calculation time above, it can be seen that our model needs time in the training phase, but the classification in the testing phase after the model is prepared is very efficient, which shows that the model is suitable for real-time clinical diagnosis.